anghelcast/pqdata_samples/README.md

 The following series of notebooks are just a simple sketch for power quality analysis based on real field measurements.

+Power quality analyzer used for measurements: CIRCUTOR MYEBOX 1500

+Electrical parameters were evaluated according to Mexican "MANUAL REGULATORIO DE REQUERIMIENTOS TÉCNICOS PARA LA CONEXIÓN DE CENTROS DE
+CARGA" a.k.a. grid code v 2.0

-Hope you can find them useful
+Hope you find this info useful

 -Luis Angel